 TACTICAL TRANSPORT AND SPECIAL MISSIONS

-An industrial presence established in the field of defence aircraft, has enabled the Aircraft Division to produce increasingly advanced products, leader in their class, such as the tactical airlifter C-27J with its special mission variants including the latest MC-27J and SAR variant, and the ATR 42/72 MP (Maritime Patrol) and the ATR 72 ASW (Anti-Submarine Warfare) twin turboprop.
+An industrial presence established in the field of defence aircraft, has enabled the Aircraft Division to produce increasingly advanced products, leader in their class, such as the tactical airlifter C-27J with its special mission variants including the latest MC-27J , the SAR variant and the ATR 42/72 MP (Maritime Patrol).

 The Division has more than half a century of experience in the field of tactical airlifters, with multi-mission platforms that combine operational flexibility with the strength needed to accomplish military missions.
 No aircraft originating from projects and civil criteria can offer the same features as the C-27J Spartan, a multi-mission aircraft for roles covering battlefield support, cargo and troop transport, humanitarian and civil protection roles, surveillance, patrol, rescue and support for Special Forces.
 All versions have the ability to operate from short, unpaved runways and in difficult environmental conditions.
 The Division offers a wide range of supporting services and training for the C-27J, including simulators.